-Moffett (DD‑362) was laid down 2 January 1934 by Bethlehem Shipbuilding Corp., Quincy, Mass.; launched 11 December 1935; sponsored by Miss Beverly Moffett, daughter of Rear Admiral Moffett; and commissioned at Boston 28 August 1936, Comdr.
+Moffett (DD‑362) was laid down on 2 January 1934 at Quincy, Mass., by the Bethlehem Shipbuilding Corp.; launched on 11 December 1935; sponsored by Miss Beverly Moffett, daughter of the late Rear Admiral Moffett; and commissioned at Boston on 28 August 1936, Cmdr.
 Andrew H. Addoms in command.

-Moffett left Newport, her base for Atlantic Fleet operations between 1936 and 1941, 24 April 1941 to join the South Atlantic Neutrality Patrol off Brazil.
+Moffett left Newport, her base for Atlantic Fleet operations between 1936 and 1941, on 24 April 1941 to join the South Atlantic Neutrality Patrol off Brazil.
 After the fall of France, she operated out of Puerto Rico with a force guarding against hostile action by the French West Indies fleet based at Martinique and Guadeloupe under a Vichy-inclined admiral.
-She left her South Atlantic duty in August 1941 to protect Augusta carrying President Franklin D. Roosevelt to the Atlantic Charter Conference with Prime Minister Winston Churchill at Argentia, Newfoundland.
+She left her South Atlantic duty in August 1941 to protect Augusta (CA-31) as the heavy cruiser transported President Franklin D. Roosevelt to the Atlantic Charter Conference with Prime Minister Winston Churchill at Argentia, Newfoundland.

 Three months later, while escorting Memphis and a merchant ship to Ascension, Moffett made contact with U‑604, and again joined Navy aircraft to attack.
 A running fight ensued through the night, and when the submarine surfaced 95 miles north of Trinidad next morning, Moffett drove her down once more with five hits.
 Three days later, with the aid of aircraft, contact was regained and the submarine badly damaged by Moffett's depth charges.
 In the dark and confusion of action, a friendly aircraft mistaking Moffett for the enemy made two strafing runs which caused minor damage.
 The stricken submarine was finally scuttled by her crew 11 August; Moffett was credited with the kill.